neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/readme.md

 ## <a name="adapt"> How to Adapt a Recipe for a New Model</a>
 You can modify the above recipe to perform one-shot quantization on other models, for example [Mistral](https://huggingface.co/docs/transformers/main/model_doc/mistral).

-Peform the following modifications on the recipe to one-shot a Mistral model.
+Perform the following modifications on the recipe to one-shot a Mistral model.
-- Define the operations we want to skip during quantization, that is sensitve layers and operations that don't make sense to quantize
+- Define the operations we want to skip during quantization, that is sensitive layers and operations that don't make sense to quantize
-- Declear the desired sparsity level, same as the one for TinnyLamma
+- Declare the desired sparsity level, same as the one for TinnyLamma
 - State the layers to compress during OBCQ

-Here is how the final recipe looks like:
+Here is what the final recipe looks like:
 ```yaml
 test_stage:
   obcq_modifiers: